onionpancakes/advent-of-code/README.md

 To run, launch a repl and eval the expressions in `advent.yr2016.runner`.

-To test, run `lein test` in your terminal.
+To test, run `clj -X:run-tests` in your terminal.